renventura/after-comment-prompts/readme.md

 __Automatically__

-1. Search for Comment Prompt in the Add New Plugin section of the WordPress admin
+1. Search for After Comment Prompts in the Add New Plugin section of the WordPress admin
 2. Install & Activate

 __Manually__